 Life Before We Became Minimalists

-So to start: we had several vehicles (I won’t give an exact number, but in addition to cars and trucks, we even owned multiple riding lawn mowers as well); a large 3 bedroom house (for two people) a 2 car garage.. with a loft.. filled with boxes upon boxes of storage and spare furniture.
+So to start: we had several vehicles (I won’t give an exact number, but in addition to cars and trucks, we even owned multiple riding lawn mowers as well); a large 4 bedroom house (for two people) a 2 car garage.. with a loft-which was filled with boxes upon boxes of storage and spare furniture.

 We even had a lake house and a couple boats!

-To move on to just myself: I had several boxes of shoes that I never wore, stacks of purses that I never used, clothes hanging in my closet with tags still attached.
+To move on to just myself: I had several boxes of shoes that I never wore, stacks of purses that I never used, and a variety of clothes hanging in my closet.. some with tags still attached.
 All while having the feeling that I needed this or that because I ‘never had anything to wear’.